We know how stressful and difficult it can be to initiate or respond to legal proceedings against an abusive partner or

 How LifeWire can help

-While our goal is to help survivors access legal resources and information in King County, unfortunately, we are not able to provide legal advice or legal representation in court.
+While our goal is to help survivors access legal resources and information in King County, unfortunately, we cannot provide legal advice or legal representation in court.

 We can help you and your family by:

 - Providing information about specific legal protections for survivors of domestic violence.